kubernetes/community/contributors/guide/README.md

 ## Setting up your development environment

 If you haven’t set up your environment, please find resources [here](https://github.com/kubernetes/community/tree/master/contributors/devel).
-These resources are not well organized as of currently.
+These resources are not well organized currently; please have patience as we are working on it.

 _Improvements needed_
 * A new developer guide will be created and linked to in this section.